-Capitalisation is adequate, as indicated by a networth of Rs 58.9 billion and adjusted gearing of 3.4 times, as on June 30, 2016.
-With low asset-side risk (security of gold jewellery, which is liquid and in the lender's possession) and moderate growth outlook, capitalisation is likely to remain adequate over the medium term.
-Even at a consolidated level, after factoring in investments in the wholly owned housing finance company, Muthoot Homefin (India) Ltd, and Belstar Investment and Finance Private Ltd, a microfinance company in which a controlling stake is being acquired, CRISIL believes that gearing will remain below 5 times over the next three years.
+\ Adequate capitalisation: Capitalisation is adequate, with consolidated networth of Rs 6,482 Crore and gearing of 3.2 times as on December 31, 2016.
+Large accretion to networth and moderation in growth in the past two years resulted in a healthy capital adequacy ratio of 24.7% as on December 31, 2016.
+Lower asset-side risk (security of gold, which is liquid and is in the lender's possession) also supports capitalisation.
+The AUM in the gold loan segment is not expected to grow sharply over the medium term.
+Also, other segments (affordable housing finance, and microfinance finance) have a relatively small scale.
+Even after factoring in investments in the wholly owned housing finance company, Muthoot Homefin (India) Ltd, and Belstar Investment and Finance Private Ltd, a microfinance company in which a controlling stake is being acquired, CRISIL believes that consolidated gearing will remain below 5.5 times over the times over the medium term.